FAQs About Foot and Ankle Injuries

 You have questions.
 Our New York City orthopedic foot surgeons can help.

 Information is power.
 The more you know about your foot or ankle injury, the better your ability to make informed decisions about your medical care.
 Contact us and schedule an appointment at one of our seven offices.
 IMC Bone Doc is an in-network medical facility.
 That means we accept most major forms of medical insurance.
-Simply make an appointment online or call 1-888-BONE-DOC (266-3362).
+Simply make an appointment online or call us.
 Our experienced, New York orthopedic foot surgeons put your best interests first.

 Serious foot or ankle injuries can cover a wide range.
 Many of the most common foot and ankle injuries involve fractures or broken bones in the foot or ankle.
 Other injuries can range from sprains to foot deformities, such as having flat feet, ankle instability or bunions.
 Whatever type of foot injury or illness you have, we want to help you get back on your feet and back to living your life to the fullest.